grimmelm/ctech404/ctech402/module_5/M5_Codio_PROJECT/exercise_specs.md

 There are 3 vowels in string broccoli

-<b>[Another option as seen in the solution code is to allow students to enter which vowel they want to find.
+<b>[Another option as seen in the solution code is to allow students to enter which vowel they want to count.
 For example: there are 3 As]</b>

 ## Any Unique Requirements or Notes?